morizotter/KeyboardObserver/README.md

 }
 ```

-`event` has propertyes above.
-You don't have to convert `UINotification` 's userInfo to extract keyboard event values.
+`event` has properties above.
+You don't have to convert `NSNotification` 's userInfo to extract keyboard event values.

 `KeyboardEentType` has types same as keyboard's notification name.
 Like this below: